igsb/PEDIA-TNAMSE/run_prioritization_tools_on_vcfs/README.md

 - all_cases forder is optional, but if there is a case matching, the list of variant in the xlsx will be used

-Make sure docker is running
+Make sure docker is running, and your username can use docker without sudo or root permission

 To run: